-Microgynon 30 is generally not recommended if you are breastfeeding.
+Microgynon 30 ED is generally not recommended if you are breastfeeding.

-Microgynon 30 contains
+Microgynon 30 ED contains

 lactose.
-If you have an intolerance to some sugars, tell your doctor before you start taking Microgynon 30.
+If you have an intolerance to some sugars, contact your doctor before you start taking Microgynon 30 ED.

-If you have not told your doctor about any of the above, tell him/her before you start taking Microgynon 30.
+If you have not told your doctor about any of the above, tell him/her before you start taking Microgynon 30 ED.